gavincmartin/gavincmartin.com/content/project/seeker-vision/index.md

 Additionally, our target spacecraft, Cygnus, is considered "non-cooperative," meaning that has no visual markers or reflectors that make computer vision easier, and does not actively communicate its position during the mission.
 Interaction with non-cooperative targets in space is difficult but highly desirable.

-We met our mission need for robustness and performance by training and tuning Google's MobileNet SSD v1 architecture.
+We met our mission need for robustness and performance by training and tuning models built from Google's MobileNet SSD v1 architecture.
 The lightweight object detector proved resilient and speedy in simulations and extensive hardware-in-the-loop testing.

 ### Synthetic Image Generation
 While training data for terrestrial vehicles is relatively easy to gather (though painstaking to label), imagery for training autonomous spacecraft is rather limited.
 Moreover, we needed images that exhaustively sampled backgrounds conditions and orientations.
 We immediately identified synthetic imagery as a critical mission need and developed software to create high-fidelity simulated images for training.